 • Picking between in-state and out-of-state colleges

-Public colleges are, on average, less expensive than private colleges .
-For the 2018 to 2019 school year, the average cost for private school tuition and fees was $35,830, compared to the public college average which was $26,290 for out-of-state students attending a state school.
+Public colleges are, generally speaking, less expensive than private colleges.
+According to The College Board, for the 2021 to 2022 school year, the average cost for tuition and fees at four year private institutions was $38,070, compared to the public college average which was $27,560 for out-of-state students attending a state school.

 In general, in-state universities are more affordable than going out of state.
 But the difference between out-of-state and in-state students can vary widely, so check into your colleges of choice for confirmation.
 Factor in traveling costs for out-of-state options and also consider online college programs where you can take classes no matter where you are located.